webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 First, we call `context.getCurrentTexture()` to get a texture that will appear in the canvas.
 Calling `createView` gets a view into a specific part of a texture but with no parameters, it will return the default part which is what we want in this case.
-For now our only `colorAttachment` is a texture view from our canvas which we get via the context we created at the start.
+For now, our only `colorAttachment` is a texture view from our canvas which we get via the context we created at the start.
 Again, element 0 of the `colorAttachments` array corresponds to `@location(0)` as we specified for the return value of the fragment shader.